Beat the tide for 2026

 Things to do in Dartmouth

 Getting out and about on the river is high on everyone’s agenda when visiting Dartmouth.
 It’s also the best way to see Dartmouth so just go with the flow.
 Whether it’s a river cruise, kayaking, paddleboarding, sailing or a motor launch, simply grab a lifejacket and you’ll have South Devon’s watersport culture at your fingertips.
+Enjoy all Dartmouth has to offer whilst staying in a luxury Dartmouth holiday home.

 Beaching